jeperes/Stock-analysis/README.md

 Advantages

-A big benefit of refactoring is definitely being able to improve the programming without adding new functionalities but collecting the same information, also using less memory and running the macros really quick.
+A big benefit of refactoring is definitely being able to improve the programming without adding new functionalities, but collecting the same information.
+Also, using less memory and running the macros really quick.

 Disadvantages